Multimedia artwork by Belinda Subraman

 It said: Gonna need some time, bubba.
 Merry fucking Christmas.

 He thought of the attic that day and went upstairs to look.
-It had fully finished wood flooring, a small round window that looked out the gable.
+It had fully finished wood flooring, a small round window looking out the gable.
 He ditched his Audi in the woods a couple miles down the state highway and walked back, dragged some blankets up there, along with his phone, his laptop, his iPad, and some water bottles and crackers.

 Then he realized they could track his phone and online activity, so he turned off his devices and wrapped a blanket around his shoulders, peeking out the little window at the driveway.